vinodms47/msdocs/readme.md

-this repository consists of microsoft azure HPC recipe guides which needs to be updated in ms learn
+this repository consists of microsoft azure HPC recipe guides